telerik/ajax-docs/controls/gantt/data-binding/providers/custom-entityframework-provider.md

 # Custom EntityFramework Provider

 The following article demonstrates how to implement a custom provider for the RadGantt, using EntityFramework.
+For a simpler sample using generic collections see the [RadGantt with Simple CustomProvider using collections in Session](https://www.telerik.com/support/kb/aspnet-ajax/gantt/details/radgantt-with-simple-customprovider-using-collections-in-session) KB article.

 ## Implementing Custom Provider, using EntityFramework.